bhritchie/bhritchie.github.io/_posts/2014-11-15-socrates-conception-of-knowledge.md

 title: Socrates&rsquo; Conception of Knowledge
 ---

-Unscientific polling on my part has revealed that, when asked for examples of things they know, modern English speakers always give examples in (or appropriate to) propositional form: “I know that Addis Ababa is the capital of Ethiopia” or “God loves me”—that sort of thing.
-Nobody has ever said anything like “carpentry” or “how to play the piano.”
+Unscientific polling on my part has revealed that, when asked for examples of things they know, modern English speakers will always give examples in (or appropriate to) propositional form: “I know that Addis Ababa is the capital of Ethiopia,” "two plus two equals four," “God loves me”—that sort of thing.
+Nobody has ever said “carpentry” or “how to play the piano,” or anything like that.
 That is the situation in contemporary philosophy as well, where epistemologists emphasize knowledge of particular facts; Thus Robert Audi, in a recent introduction to epistemology, can say flatly that “knowledge is constituted by belief (of a certain kind).”[^1]

-But it doesn’t take much acquaintance with Plato’s earlier dialogues to know that Socrates *loves* examples of the other sort.
-In particular, examples of practices of the skilled, often professional variety which were called “*technai*.”[^2] Socrates’ contemporaries certainly noticed this: Callicles complains that Socrates never lets up with his “continual talk of shoemakers and cleaners, cooks and doctors”; Xenophon even records the Athenian tyrants warning Socrates that he had better lay off discussing carpenters and herdsmen and blacksmiths and the like.[^3]
+It doesn’t take much acquaintance with Plato’s earlier dialogues to know that Socrates *loves* examples of the other sort—in particular, examples of practices of the skilled, often professional variety which were called “*technai*.”[^2] Socrates’ contemporaries certainly noticed this: Callicles complains that Socrates never lets up with his “continual talk of shoemakers and cleaners, cooks and doctors”; Xenophon even records the Athenian tyrants warning Socrates that he had better lay off discussing carpenters and herdsmen and blacksmiths and the like.[^3]

 Modern readers do not exactly miss these examples, but the *significance* of *techne* in the early dialogues is often ill-appreciated.
 It is not always seen that Socrates’ scattered reflections on *techne*—which constitute a very significant part of the dialogues—constitute, in fact, reflections on knowledge.
 Thus so great and sympathetic an interpreter as Gregory Vlastos was able to say that Socrates was “exclusively a moral philosopher.”[^4]